 Windows Vista introduced a second option, rather lamely called “display scaling” with no further qualification, so as to maximize user confusion.
 We’ll use the more descriptive internal name: DPI virtualization.
 When this option is enabled, Windows still performs XP style scaling.
 Just as before, the sizes of all system fonts and system UI elements are increased.

 The difference is that applications which can handle high DPI settings are now expected to inform Windows of this fact.
-Such applications must set a new “DPI-aware” flag, either by calling the Win32 API function SetProcessDPIAware (not recommended) or by embedding an application manifest with the flag dpiAware.
-If that flag is missing, Windows first renders the entire application window to an internal bitmap using 96 DPI sizes, and then scales up that bitmap to the current DPI setting before putting it on the screen.
+Such applications must set a new “DPI-aware” flag, either by calling the Win32 API function SetProcessDPIAware or preferably by embedding an application manifest with the flag dpiAware.
+If this DPI-aware flag is missing, Windows first renders the entire application window to an internal bitmap using 96 DPI sizes, and then scales up that bitmap to the current DPI setting before putting it on the screen.

 This would be a fantastic scaling method if all our monitors had the pixel density of the latest iPhones (326 DPI).
 Unfortunately they don’t, and application windows scaled up in this fashion look annoyingly blurry at the common pixel density of 120 DPI.
 Microsoft therefore disables DPI virtualization by default, unless you choose a pixel density greater than 120 DPI.

-For more information about both scaling methods, especially from a developer perspective, please read the MSDN article Writing High-DPI Win32 Applications.
-This article also contains a sample manifest to declare an application as DPI-aware, as well as sample screenshots for the various scaling methods and tips on display scaling in native code.
+For more information about both scaling methods from a developer perspective, see the MSDN article Writing High-DPI Win32 Applications.
+This lengthy article also contains a sample manifest to declare an application as DPI-aware, as well as sample screenshots for the various scaling methods and tips on display scaling in native code.

 On Windows 7/8, open the Control Panel, then choose “Appearance and Personalization”, then “Display”, and finally select “Set custom text size (DPI)” (Windows 7) or “Custom sizing options” (Windows 8).
 You will see the following dialog (Windows 7 screenshot, Windows 8 is nearly identical):